YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 Comparing the types of logic lists and logic numbers, we could see that they both involve the constructors `Value` and `Var` with  similar argument structures: the `Value` constructor's argument is always a guarded type, and the `Var` constructor's first argument is always `int` and second argument is always a `list` of the logic type itself.
-This imlpies that we can extract these parts to be reused when defining other logic types, by means of introducing a new type constructor `Logic.logic` and  abstracting a type parameter `'a` from the guarded types, as follows:
+This imlpies that we can extract these common parts to be reused when defining other logic types, by equating them to a new type constructor; meanwhile, abstracting a type parameter `'a` from the guarded types, as follows:
 ```ocaml
 module Logic = struct